 How is the Trust ensuring it is growing sustainably?

-To deliver capacity, operational integrity and best value for public money, the Trust has developed a clear model of organisational structure and function for the fully formed organisation.
+Sustainable growth is an essential principle of the REAch2 Academy Trust.
+It is vital that we retain the capacity and expertise to ensure our academies are all offering a high-quality education.
+To deliver capacity, operational integrity and best value for public money, the Trust has developed a clear model of organisational structure.

 We review this regularly to ensure it remains fit-for-purpose and to see if there are any areas, we can improve our practice.

 On National #ThankATeacherDay, we want to say a huge thank you to all the incredible school staff for the commitment they show all year round. loom.ly/rWU9NqY Thanks for your help: @ConcordiaREAch2 @RFitzroyAcademy @langtonsreach2 @CopperfieldR2 pic.twitter.com/UZ6t5ROdQ5